What is Title IX?

 The worst thing that could happen to any educational institution found not to be in compliance with Title IX is that the school could lose their federal funding.

 This harsh penalty is rare, and more likely is that the school will be forced to make changes in how they operate and made to pay damages to anyone who has been injured due to sexual discrimination or violence.

-Protect your client in the event any future prosecution is initiated and preserve the record for future civil litigation against the university.
+Title IX lawyers should work to protect their clients in the event any future prosecution is initiated and preserve the record for future civil litigation against the university.

 Written notice should include…